Kama93/Orometric-Methods-for-Bounded-Metric-Data/README.md

 # Data

-The data sets for Germany and France were extracted via the Wikidata Querry Service on 07-08-19.
+The data sets for Germany and France were extracted via the Wikidata Query Service on 07-08-19.
-The following Queries were used to extract the municipalities and the university
+The following queries were used to extract the municipalities and the university
 locations:

 ## Germany